Checkmarx/vorpal-reviewdog-github-action/README.md

-# GitHub Action: Run Vorpal with reviewdog
+# GitHub Action: Run Vorpal With reviewdog 🐶

 This action runs `Vorpal` with [reviewdog](https://github.com/reviewdog/reviewdog) on pull requests to improve code review experience.